Charl0tte19/SAGE-Defense-for-Federated-Learning/README.md

 ## Prerequisites

-Our experiments were run on GeForce RTX 3090.
+Our experiments were run on Ubuntu server with GeForce RTX 3090.
 We use Python 3.8 and the required packages are listed as follows.

 - pytorch 1.8.0
 - torchvision 0.9.0